I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfcommonbuffer/nf-wdfcommonbuffer-wdfcommonbuffergetlength.md

 For more information about common buffers, see <a href="https://msdn.microsoft.com/81a56f62-917e-4798-b2cc-6469c802fab8">Using Common Buffers</a>

-The following code example obtains the length of a specified common buffer.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |